Beagle Temperament, Energy Level, and Lifestyle Fit

 Social Personality and Family Compatibility

-Why Beagles are family-friendly:
+Why they’re family-friendly:

-• Patient and tolerant with kids
+• Patient and tolerant with children

-• Enjoy group activities
+• Enjoy group activities and interaction

 • Typically non-territorial